Recipe: Brussels Sprouts and Rosemary Pizza

 - 4-5 Brussels sprouts, thinly sliced

 - 3-6 quail eggs (if available) or 2 hen eggs

 - Maldon sea salt

-Heat oven to 500°, heating pizza stone, if using.
+Preheat oven to 500 degrees, heating pizza stone, if using.
 Dust a wooden cutting board with flour, place dough on flour and stretch to desired size.
 Toss sprouts and onions in olive oil.
-Drizzle dough with 1 tsp rosemary-infused olive oil and top with sprouts and onions.
+Drizzle dough with 1 teaspoon rosemary-infused olive oil and top with sprouts and onions.
 Transfer pizza to pizza stone or baking sheet and bake until dough sets, 10 minutes.
 Carefully crack eggs into a liquid measuring cup.
-Remove pizza from oven and pour eggs into the center; return pizza to oven and continue baking until the crust is brown and eggs are set, rotating as needed, 2 minutes.
-Remove pizza from the oven, drizzle with remaining 2 tsp rosemary-infused olive oil, Parmesan, oregano, freshly ground black pepper and a pinch of salt on the yolks.
+Remove pizza from oven and pour eggs into the center; return pizza to oven and continue baking until the crust is brown and eggs are set, rotating as needed, two minutes.
+Remove pizza from the oven, drizzle with remaining 2 teaspoon rosemary-infused olive oil, Parmesan, oregano, freshly ground black pepper and a pinch of Maldon salt on the yolks.